This October, the DVBA is celebrating Small Business Month.

 What’s the Big Deal with Small Business?

-Remember that small businesses are the lifeline of individuals.
+Remember that small business are the lifeline of individuals.
 Small business owners consider staff as family and want to keep them employed.
 These owners work tirelessly every day to offer products or services tailored to the needs of our local community.
 Their business is an expression of themselves and they care deeply about serving their community.
 When we shop small, we make a direct and positive impact on someone’s life.

 We vote with our dollars.
 When we spend at small businesses, we support our community.